Compiling and Installing Custom PHP Modules in ServBay

 .ini

-ServBay is a comprehensive local development platform with impressive flexibility for your workflows.
-Besides the PHP module compilation discussed here, ServBay offers full support for MySQL, PostgreSQL, MongoDB, Redis, Caddy, Nginx, Apache, Node.js, Python, Go, Java, .NET, Ruby, Rust, and more.
-Additional powerful features include real ACME SSL certificate application, easy CORS configuration, automated backups (including environments, sites, databases, and SSL certs), root password resets for databases, and built-in ServBay User CA and Public CA for local HTTPS development—all designed to help you build a fast, efficient, and feature-rich development workflow.
+ServBay is a robust, all-in-one development environment that flexibly supports a vast array of development stacks—beyond PHP, it also offers built-in support for MySQL, PostgreSQL, MongoDB, Redis, Caddy, Nginx, Apache, Node.js, Python, Go, Java, .NET, Ruby, Rust, and more.
+It provides valuable features such as real SSL certificate application via ACME, easy CORS configuration, automated data backup (including settings, sites, databases, SSL certs), database root reset, and ServBay User CA/Public CA for local HTTPS development—empowering you to build efficient and functional local workflows.

-We hope this guide helps you add critical capabilities to your PHP environment in ServBay, streamlining your web development.
-For additional help, consult the official ServBay documentation or community support resources.
+We hope this guide enables you to expand your ServBay PHP environment with the features you need, streamlining your web development.
+Should you run into other challenges, consult the ServBay official documentation or community support.